ECOLOGICAL/NATURE-ASSISTED ARTS THERAPIES

 Being involved in environmental expressive/creative activities, people can ‘personalize’ and appropriate the environment.
-This can also be a significant factor in their feeling safe and in control of the space they occupy.
-This controlling function of the arts can be especially important in ecotherapy activities, when the client perceives the environment as lacking control (which is natural for most outdoor activities) and evoking anxiety.
+This can be a significant factor in their feeling safe and in control of the space they occupy.
+The controlling function of the arts can be especially important in ecotherapy activities when the client perceives the environment as lacking control (which is natural for most outdoor activities) and experiences anxiety in response to this perception.
 The arts mediate one’s interaction with the space involved and help to provide equilibrium between the dynamic quality of the natural environment and the more static nature of certain artworks.

 For Burls , “In ecotherapeutic approaches, there seems to be a further level of mutuality: the role of the influencer is adopted by people who would normally be classed as the influenced.
 In benefiting from personal lifestyle changes and associated recovery, the service users help to develop a framework for reciprocity towards the environment and the community.
 In doing so, the community is influenced to care for and respect the environment and, in addition, to see their local green spaces as a source of health and well-being” (p.
 35).